 - Why does the Heatmap screenshot only include the top part of my site?

 - Why does the Heatmap screenshot of my desktop site have mobile elements in it?

-- What if my Heatmap isn't tracking any visitors?
+- What if my Heatmap isn't tracking any users?

-- What if my Heatmap is tracking visitors, but not all of them?
+- What if my Heatmap is tracking users, but not all of them?

 - Why aren't clicks being recorded?

 - Is my Scroll Heatmap accurate if my page varies in length?